Sir Thomas Metcalfe, 4th Baronet: Family

 His father was Sir Thomas Theophilus Metcalfe, 1st Baronet and his mother was Susannah Sophia Selina Debonnaire.
-His father first went to India in 1767 as a cadet in the King’s Army, eventually becoming a Director of the British East India Company.
+His father first went to India in 1767 as a cadet in the East India Company Army, eventually becoming a Director of the British East India Company.

 He married, firstly, Grace Clarke, daughter of Alexander Clarke, on 7 June 1815, by whom he had one daughter.
 He married, secondly, to Felicite Anne Browne, on 13 July 1826, by whom he had one son and two daughters.
 He was succeeded in his title by his eldest son, Sir Theophilus John Metcalfe, 5th Baronet, who was also in the Indian Civil Service.

 Death

 In 1853 Metcalfe suffered a digestive disorder which led to his slow death.
-His doctors believed that the ailment was caused by poison.
-Metcalfe's family, and Metcalfe himself, suspected that he was being administered poison on the instructions of Zinat Mahal, the last Mughal emperor Bahadur Shah Zafar's favorite wife.
+His doctors believed that the ailment was caused by poison, since the symptoms were similar to those seen in certain "inconvenient" high ranking members of the Mughal royal family such as Mirza Fakhru who was a friend of Metcalfe.
+Metcalfe's family, and Metcalfe himself, suspected that he was being administered poison on the instructions of Zinat Mahal, the last Mughal emperor Bahadur Shah's favorite wife.
+He was buried in a grave to the east of the Skinner Family's cemetery, at the St. James' Church near Kashmiri Gate, Delhi.